Ignite Grants- Call for applications

 Proposals submitted to the EPIC Ignite Grants competition will be evaluated using the following criteria:

-• proof-of-principal/early-stage projects with no external funding support (at the time of application).
+- Proof-of-principle/ early-stage projects with no external funding support (at the time of application)

-• Ability to answer an urgent question or challenge in human infectious disease research or pandemic preparedness.
+- Ability to answer an urgent question or challenge in human infectious diseases research or pandemic preparedness

 The career stage of the investigators will also be considered as we aim to fund at least one project led by an early career investigator.